 “If I had an hour to solve a problem and my life depended on it, I would spend the first 55 minutes determining the problem and five minutes thinking about the solution.” — Einstein

-Does your audience want a fancy dinner out or uber eats?
+Does your audience want a fancy dinner out or Uber eats?
 Should it be Japanese or French?
 Why?

 “Strategy delivers principles, used to make a plan, backed up by an argument.” — Unknown

-Distilled to its essence, strategy is about style.
+Distilled to its essence, strategy is style.